dpc10ster/RJafroc/README.md

 * The current tested version of the software is on the `master` branch.
 * The `developer` branch is for development/experimental work.
 * The software documentation [website](https://dpc10ster.github.io/RJafroc) is pushed from the `master` branch.
-* `RJafroc` book has its own [GitHub repository](https://github.com/dpc10ster/RJafrocBook).
+* The `RJafroc` book has its own [GitHub repository](https://github.com/dpc10ster/RJafrocBook) which is currently under development.

 # Those already familiar with installing R packages from GitHub can ignore the following directions

 # How do I get set up?
 Three options are given below, in increasing order of complexity.
-The first method downloads from CRAN, the second from GitHub and the third downloads all source files from GitHub and then installs the software.
-I recommend the first or second methods.
+The first method downloads the package from CRAN, the second downloads the package from the `master` branch on `GitHub` and the third downloads all source files from the `master` branch on `GitHub` and then installs the software.
+I recommend the second method as the CRAN package is behind the `master` branch.

 ## 1. Install from CRAN
 * Install `R` and `RStudio`.